-The dissipation rate $ \gamma $ can be related to the properties of thermal fluctuations of baryon number around its equilibrium value $ B _ { \rm eq } $: If $ B - B _ { \rm eq } $ has made a fluctuation to a non-zero value, this will tend to zero at the rate $ \gamma $.
-Therefore the time dependent correlation function of the fluctuation reads
+The dissipation rate $ \gamma $ can be related to the properties of thermal fluctuations of baryon number around its equilibrium value $ B _ { \rm eq } $: If $ B - B _ { \rm eq } $ has made a fluctuation to a nonzero value, this will tend to zero at the rate $ \gamma $.
+Therefore, the time-dependent correlation function of the fluctuation reads

 which implies